staudenmeir/laravel-adjacency-list/README.md

 echo $descendantsAndSelf[2]->path; // 1.2.3
 ```

-You can customize the column name and the separator by overriding the respective methods:
+Change the column name by overriding `getPathName()` if your table already contains a `path` column:

 ```php
 class Node extends Model